ntlm1686/g1gc-jikesrvm/README.md

     ```java
     public void updateRoles(){}
     ```
     The method ```traceObject()``` is for tracing an object.
-In this method, while getting all referenced objects, it also copies and pastes current object to current survivior space.
+In this method, while getting all referenced objects, it also copies and pastes current object to current survivor regions.
 Pasting is realized by calling ```allocCopy()``` defined in G1Collector.
 This method also updates accounting information for updating roles of each region.
     We can refer to ```CopySpace.traceObject()``` for the implementation of this method.
     ```java
     public ObjectReference traceObject(ObjectReference obj){}